 - The workpiece need not be rotated by power, there are no chucks, faceplates, or rotating tables needed, so there are no chucking or locating errors.

 - The hone is driven from a central shaft, so bending of the shaft cannot cause tapered holes as it does when boring.

 The result is a truly round hole, with no taper or high or low spots, provided that the previous operations left enough stock so that the hone can clean up all the irregularities.

-Honing uses a large contact area at slow speed compared with grinding or fine boring, which use a small contact area at high speed.
+- Honing uses a large contact area at a slow speed compared with grinding or fine boring, which uses a small contact area at high speed.
 Because of the combined rotating and reciprocating motion used, a crosshatched pattern is created which is excellent for holding lubrication.
 Diameters with 0.001 to 0.0001 inch and closer accuracies can be honed by using diamond stones similar to diamond wheels.

 - Honing is though of as a slow process.
 However, new machines and stones have shortened hone times considerably.

 - Horizontal honing may create oval holes unless the work is rotated or supported.
 If the workpiece is thin, even hand pressure may cause a slightly oval hole.

 - Finishing Engine cylinder, bearings, gun barrels, ring gauges, shafts and flange faces, piston pin, automobile crankshaft journals etc.

 - Gear Hobbing